kimoppalfens/kimoppalfens.github.io/_posts/2017-11-20- CoMGMT usecase - Part 1.md

  Finish the wizard with the default settings (or adjust to your liking).
 Once the wizard is completed, the creation of your virtual machine in Azure will start.
 This will take some time and in your Admin-UI it will show as "Provisioning" for status.

- **Note** At this point in time, a "classic service/Gen1" virtual machine will be created.
-In one of the following releases of ConfigMgr Current branch, we expect that the newer Gen2 virtual machines will be useable.
-The result of this, for now, is that if you would suspend your CMG functionality from the ConfigMgr Admin-UI, you will still be charged for the virtual machine itself.
-This should be different for the newer Gen2 machines.
+ **Note** At this point in time, a “classic service” deployment, which includes a virtual machine will be created.
+In one of the following releases of ConfigMgr Current branch, we expect that the newer ARM based objects will be useable.
+The result of this, for now, is that if suspend your CMG functionality from the ConfigMgr Admin-UI, you will still be charged for the virtual machine itself even though it is turned off.
+This should be different for the newer Azure Resource manager based resources.

- You can rely on the CloudMgr.Log file to check what is happening in the background or troubleshooting if something fails during setup.
+ You can rely on the CloudMgr.Log file to check what is happening in the background or for troubleshooting if something fails during setup.

  ![alt]({{ site.url }}{{ site.baseurl }}/images/CMG/CoMgmt_CMGProvisioning.PNG)